3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

     d' = m * s + (1 - m) * d

-    Here, m is the value of the dstchannel of the \<maskingimage3dchannelselector> element of this texturelayer.
+    Here, m is the value of the dstchannel of the \<maskingimage3dchannelselector> element of this volumetriclayer.
     The blendmethod "mask" provides a means to use another 3d texture as a volumetric decal that only affects a region of complex shape within the volume.

 **srcalpha**: is a scalar value that SHOULD be in the range [-1, 1] which is multiplied with the sampled values in the source layer during the blending process.

 **dstalpha**: is a scalar value that SHOULD be in the range [-1, 1] which is multiplied with the sampled values in the destination during the blending process.

-Figure 4-1 shows an example of two layers within a texture stack and the result using various blending functions with different source and destination alpha values.
+Figure 4-1 shows an example of two layers within a volumetric stack and the result using various blending functions with different source and destination alpha values.

-If the blendmethod is "mask", a texturelayer MUST contain exactly one \<maskingimage3dchannelselector> element.
+If the blendmethod is "mask", a volumetriclayer MUST contain exactly one \<maskingimage3dchannelselector> element.

-A texturelayer MUST contain at least one \<sourceimage3dchannelselector> element.
-The dstchannel attribute of the each \<sourceimage3dchannelselector> within a texturelayer element MUST match a \<dstchannel> element within this \<texturelayer>.
+A volumetriclayer MUST contain at least one \<sourceimage3dchannelselector> element.
+The dstchannel attribute of the each \<sourceimage3dchannelselector> within a volumetriclayer element MUST match a \<dstchannel> element within this \<volumetriclayer>.
 The name of each \<dstchannel> element MUST occur at most once as dstchannel attribute in one of the \<sourceimage3dchannelselector>.

-Destination channels that are not mentioned in as dstchannel attribute in this list are not modifed by this \<texturelayer>.
+Destination channels that are not mentioned in as dstchannel attribute in this list are not modifed by this \<volumetriclayer>.

 ![Example of different blending method and src/dst alpha values](images/blending.png)